Programs for U.S. broadcast journalists

 Hosting German Journalism Fellows

 You and your staff can deepen your knowledge of Germany first-hand by hosting visiting German journalists during either the spring or fall program.
-Fellowships last approximately no longer than seven days and typically involve one or two German journalists.
+Fellowships last approximately no longer than four or five days and typically involve one German journalist.
 There is no financial outlay required on the part of the station, nor on the individual host.

 These fellowships are dynamic, interactive opportunities for both the host station and the visiting journalist.
 Fellowship hosts should plan on integrating the journalist into the life of the newsroom by including the German fellow in the entire news process, including planning meetings, street reporting, live reports and studio programs.
 In many cases, visiting RIAS Fellows have contributed to story production either behind the scenes or on the air; some are even interviewed on topics ranging from their impressions of America, to German/U.S. relations.